sergejsvisockis/order-service/README.md

 Due to the fact strong consistency is one of the key non-functional requirements of this application an SQL database is being used.
-Relational databases have one drawback in the sense that relational database quite challenging to scale horizontally due to the ACID guarantees.
+Relational databases have one drawback in the sense that these are quite challenging to scale horizontally due to the ACID guarantees.
 Besides that, such a huge number of database reads could potentially be a bottleneck due to the latency and network bandwidth.
 A connection pool has to be used as well since the database connection opening is an expensive operation.